pmed/sqlitepp/doc/sqlitepp.rst

 .. contents:: Table of Contents
 .. section-numbering::

 Overview
 ========

 SQLite++ is an object-oriented wrapper library of SQLite_ version 3.0.
+The latest sources are available from `Subversion repository`_

 The main idea is to use simple variable binding with SQL statements::

     int count;